 Several organizational units within the Division of Intramural Research (DIR) conduct research on various aspects of birth defects.
 Inborn errors of cholesterol synthesis are the focus of the Section on Molecular Dysmorphology, particularly Smith-Lemli-Opitz syndrome and Niemann-Pick disease, type C. Researchers in this section have investigated drug therapies, molecular mechanisms of disease, and biochemical markers associated with these disorders.
 The DIR's Section on Gamete Development is interested in the coordination between meiotic cell cycle events and the developmental events of gametogenesis, which could help shed light on chromosomal missegregation during meiosis, the leading cause of miscarriage and birth defects in humans.

-Within the Division of Epidemiology, Statistics, and Prevention Research (DESPR), the Epidemiology Branch’s multicenter, multidisciplinary Birth Defects Research Group investigates the etiology of birth defects, particularly NTDs.
+Within the Division of Intramural Population Health Research (DIPHR), the Epidemiology Branch's multicenter, multidisciplinary Birth Defects Research Group investigates the etiology of birth defects, particularly NTDs.
 Other birth defects research conducted by the branch concerns defects related to alcohol consumption during pregnancy and other causes.
-In addition, DESPR’s Biostatistics and Bioinformatics Branch has developed novel methods for analyzing genetic data related to the inheritance of birth defects.
+In addition, DIPHR's Biostatistics and Bioinformatics Branch has developed novel methods for analyzing genetic data related to the inheritance of birth defects.

 The NICHD supports many large research studies and networks with the aim of learning more about birth defects, related disabilities, and health outcomes.
 Some of these projects are listed below.